Add a method to check for not nil

 IIRC, it equals to simple

 are you sure? i am currently on ruby 2.3.3 Windows

 [1, "bc", nil].count #=> 3 [1, "bc", nil].count(&:itself) #=> 2

-Updated by ogarci5 (Oliver Garcia) almost 2 years ago
+Updated by ogarci5 (Oliver Garcia) about 2 years ago

 What about as a condition for if statements?
 For example:

 if !object.nil? # Do something end

 I end up using Case 2 a lot because it reads better than Case 1.
 However this doesn't work if object can be false in which case Case 3 would be the most readable.

 Updated by shevegen (Robert A. Heiler) about 2 years ago